nss-nightclass-projects/lego-builder/README.md

 ## Requirements

+- Use [SASS](https://sass-lang.com/guide) for styling your page and components.
 - When the user loads the page, they should see a head, a torso, and legs render on the page to make a constructed lego character.
 The character should have a name that is the concatenated names of the head + torso + legs respectively.
 - There should be some way for the user to change the selected head, torso, and leg elements.
 You should implement at least one of these:
   1. 3 dropdowns that contain the different options the user can choose.
 When the user chooses an option, it changes the built lego character.